Whenever I research how kids learn about money, I come across the same claim:

 If you are a parent of a 10-year-old, you may be shaking your fists in rage right now.
-The window of opportunity has closed and your child is doomed to a life of large debts and credit card fees.
+The window of opportunity has closed, and your child is doomed to a life of large debts and credit card interest payments.
 If only you had read about this a couple of years before!

-You may also be thinking, “Why does educational programs like MoneyTime exist when they are intended for 10-14-year-olds.
+You may also be thinking, “Why do educational programs like MoneyTime exist when they are intended for 10-14-year-olds.

 This was my initial reaction when I read these articles.
 Call me naive, but I’m more optimistic.
 I believe that learning can be a life-long journey.
 I know I learned financial concepts after the age of 7.
 How many 7-year-olds do you know who can explain the value of index fund diversification?

-Many of the articles declaring “money habits are set by age 7” don’t explain where they got that information.
+Many articles declaring “money habits are set by age 7” don’t explain where they got that information.
 It’s presented as if it is just as reliable as our understanding of how gravity works.
 However, some articles do cite where they get that information.
-That’s a good thing because it allowed me to go track down the source.
+That’s good because it allowed me to track down the source.

 The Money Habits Age 7 Study